The Best Fantasy TV Shows on Netflix

 Since we're doing anime now, might as well do Attack on Titan.

-Attack on Titan is an anime set in a vaguely medieval universe where human beings are constantly at risk from skyscraper sized humanoid "Titans" who eat humans.
+Attack on Titan is an anime set in a vaguely medieval universe where human beings are constantly at risk from skyscraper-size humanoid "Titans" who eat humans.

 It's absolutely bonkers.
 You should watch it.

-The Dragon Prince is often favourably compared to another legendary show on this list -- Avatar.
+The Dragon Prince is often favorably compared to another legendary show on this list -- Avatar.

-That's about as high as praise can get for an animated fantasy show.
+That's about as high praise as you can get for an animated fantasy show.

 A BBC TV show based on Arthurian legends, Merlin adds a Doctor Who aesthetic to the fantasy genre.